MICCAI2022-155/AuToSeg/README.md

 Published version: [https://doi.org/10.1007/978-3-030-32245-8_4](https://doi.org/10.1007/978-3-030-32245-8_4)#

-But make sure you clone from the current repository.
+But make sure you clone from this repository.

 ---